If you’re heading to Mallorca, chances are you’ve got the famous Mallorca cycling climbs on your must-do list.

 Where is it?

-Located in the eastern part of Mallorca, it is a rather steep climb with gradients up to 15%.
+Located in the eastern part of Mallorca, the cycling climb to San Salvador Monastery is a rather steep climb with gradients up to 15%.
 It starts on the Ma-4011 road, near Felanitx, and finishes at the mountain top which thankfully has a very welcome café.

-Of all the monastery climbs, San Salvador is the toughest.
+Of all the monastery cycling climbs Mallorca has, San Salvador is the toughest.
 Although it’s known by cyclists, very often it’s not part of cyclists’ riding schedules as it takes people a long way from the more common cycling bases in the northeast of the island.

 It’s a shame many people miss this ride out!
-It’s one of the most challenging monastery rides in Mallorca and the far-reaching views at the top make you feel like you’re on top of the world.
+It’s one of the most challenging monastery rides in Mallorca, has some great hairpin bends and the stunning views at the top make you feel like you’re on top of the world.

 View from the top of Mallorca’s San Salvador cycling climb